MIROC-DOC/model_description/md_en/p-intro.md

 4. layer boundary temperature

- The temperature of the boundary of the layer is determined by the temperature of the $\ln p$, i.e., the temperature of the boundary relative to the $\ln \sigma$
+ The temperature at the boundary of the layer is calculated by performing a linear interpolation on $\ln p$, i.e., $\ln \sigma$.
- Do a linear interpolation and calculate.

 $$
   T_{k-1/2} = \frac{\ln \sigma_{k-1} - \ln \sigma_{k-1/2}}